vkadlcik/DB48X-on-DM42/doc/calc-help/menus.md

 ## LastMenu

-The `LastMenu` function, which is the shifted function for the _ A _ key, returns back in the history of past visited menus.
+The `LastMenu` function (🟨 _A_), returns back in the history of past visited menus.
+The history contains up to 8 entries.